jozwikaleksander/smb-sessionkey-gen/README.md

 # SMB2 Session Key Generator

 This script generates random decrypted SMB2 session key.
 This key is used in NTLM authentication mechanism.
 Generating the key allows us to decrypt SMB communication in PCAP file (for example in Wireshark).
+More information you will find [here](https://aleksanderjozwik.com/write-ups/entries/thm/block/index.html).

 I found the original script [here](https://medium.com/maverislabs/decrypting-smb3-traffic-with-just-a-pcap-absolutely-maybe-712ed23ff6a2) while trying to solve [TryHackMe Block CTF](https://tryhackme.com/r/room/blockroom) and created my own version of it in Python 3.